Vittoria (1813 Whitby ship)

-Vittorio was launched at Whitby in 1813 as a transport.
+Vittoria was launched at Whitby in 1813 as a transport.
+She transported migrants and troops to Canada.
 A new owner shifted her registration to London in December 1817.
 The new owner then employed her in trading with India under a license from the British East India Company.
 She was condemned at Calcutta and sold for breaking up in October 1820.

+On 15 May 1817, Vittorio, Dodd, master, sailed from London.
+She arrived at Quebec on 6 July.
+She was carrying 40 migrants, 190 soldiers of the 37th Regiment of Foot, and ordnance stores for the government.
+At some point she grounded, but was gotten off.

 The Register of Shipping for 1820 showed Vittoria, Driver, master, with trade London—Bengal.